rohitk285/ShareSpace/README.md

 ## Known issues
    - Sometimes, there is a bit of lag when rendering the chats.
+   - Sometimes, when a new chat is initiated, chats of other users are immediately displayed.
+When the first text is sent, it goes back to normal.
    - Video call request is not being sent properly over web-sockets and webRTC is causing some issues.

 ## Google Auth setup